isomerpages/moe-compassvalesec/_useful-info-and-links/2025 Direct School Admission (DSA).md

 We invite interested Primary 6 pupils to apply to join CVSS in Secondary One 2026 through the 2025 Direct School Admission – Secondary (DSA-Sec) Exercise under the school’s distinctive programmes and talent areas.

 <h3>DSA-SEC TALENTS OFFERED</h3>

 We offer DSA-SEC via 2 routes: STEM (Aeronautics, Environmental Science, Robotics)  and Sports &amp; Games (Floorball - Boys and Girls, Netball, Softball - Boys, Badminton - Boys and Girls).

-subject: “Direct School Admission” in your email)
+#### SCIENCE, TECHNOLOGY, ENGINEERING, MATHEMATICS (STEM)

+##### 1. STEM: AERONAUTICS

+The school's Applied Learning Programme in Aeronautics, Coding, Engineering and Sustainability (ACES) allows students to learn flight science and develop complementary competencies like coding and engineering.
+This is done through formal curriculum lessons, local and overseas learning experiences, hands-on projects, and participation in national-level competitions.
+Students can choose from the Aeronautics Club, Robotics Club, and Environmental Science Club to further their interests.